 Federal revenues are collected through reimbursements for the federal share of entitlement programs such as Medicaid and through block grants for programs such as Transitional Assistance to Needy Families (TANF).
 The amount of federal reimbursements to be received is determined by state expenditures for these programs.
 The Commonwealth receives reimbursement for approximately 50% of its spending for Medicaid programs.
 Block grant funding for TANF is received quarterly and is contingent upon a maintenance-of-effort spending level determined annually by the federal government.
-Federal reimbursements for fiscal 2014 were \$8.372 billion and are projected to be \$9.428 billion for fiscal 2015 and \$10.628 billion in fiscal 2016.
+Federal reimbursements for fiscal 2014 were \$8.372 billion and are projected to be \$9.772 billion for fiscal 2015.

-Departmental and other non-tax revenues are derived from a large number of sources, including but not limited to fees and assessments for services, licenses, tuition and reimbursements.
+Departmental and other non-tax revenues are derived from licenses, tuition, fees and reimbursements and assessments for services.
 For fiscal 2014, departmental and other non-tax revenues were \$3.175 billion.
 The largest budgeted departmental revenues, assessments and miscellaneous revenues in fiscal 2014 included \$494.9 million for Registry of Motor Vehicles fees, fines and assessments, \$243 million from filing, registration and other fees paid to the Secretary of State's office, \$100.2 million in fees, fines and assessments charged by the court systems and \$652.3 million in reimbursements from cities, towns and non-state entities for retiree benefits.
-Departmental and other non-tax revenues are projected to be \$3.569 billion in fiscal 2015 and \$4.089 billion in fiscal 2016.
+Fiscal 2015 departmental and other non-tax revenues are projected to be \$4.14 billion.

 Lottery Revenues.
-For the budgeted operating funds, inter-fund transfers include transfers of net operating revenues from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$976.5 million, \$1.075 billion, \$1.050 billion, \$1.069 billion and \$1.084 billion (preliminary) in fiscal 2011 through 2015, respectively.
+For the budgeted operating funds, inter-fund transfers include transfers of profits from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$989.7 million, \$976.5 million, \$1.075 billion, \$1.050 billion and \$1.069 billion in fiscal 2010 through 2014, respectively.
 Under state law, the net balance in the State Lottery and Gaming Fund, as determined by the Comptroller on each September 30, December 31, March 31 and June 30, is to be used to provide local aid.